researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 }
 ````

-### Execute Actions
+### Achieving Goals

-Actions can be executed when two needs have established a connection.
-Either of the two needs can propose to execute an action (either its own or one at the counterpart) by using the agreement protocol, described in [our DeSemWeb2017 publication](http://ceur-ws.org/Vol-1934/contribution-07.pdf).
-An execution of an action is proposed by sending a graph to the conversation that has the following structure:
+Goals can be achieved in collaboration when two needs have established a connection and having a conversation.
+Either of the two needs can propose a solution for a goal of its counterpart (thereby usually fulfilling a common goal in case a complementary goal exists on its own side that is also fulfilled by the solution) by using the agreement protocol, described in [our DeSemWeb2017 publication](http://ceur-ws.org/Vol-1934/contribution-07.pdf).
+A solution for a goal is proposed by sending a message with a proposed data graph to the conversation.
+The following example would be a solution for both goals of the two needs (`taxiOfferNeed` and `taxiDemandNeed`) defined above.

 ````
+event:event1 agr:propose :pickup-solution .

-<msgURI> agr:propose {
+GRAPH :pickup-solution {
-<NeedURI> won:execute <actionURI>
-<actionUrRI> won:actionInputDataGraph [graph which statisfies the corresponding SHACL constraint]
+  txi:ride3
+  a txi:callTaxiAction ;
+  txi:hasPickupTime "2017-11-23T09:30:00Z"^^xsd:dateTime
+  txi:hasPickUpLocation [
+    a  s:Place ;
+    s:name  "Thurngasse, KG Alsergrund, Alsergrund, Wien, 1090, Österreich" ]
 }
 ````